minnesotaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How Does One End Up In a Minnesota Traffic Court?

-One ends up in Minnesota traffic after one receives a traffic citation and
+One ends up in Minnesota traffic after one receives a traffic citation and:

 • You wish to plead not guilty